 WHOIS Data – refers to the information that individuals or organizations (“registrants”) submit when they register a domain name.
 Domain name registrars or registry operators collect these data, and some of the data is made available for public display or for use by applications.

 WHOIS Service – refers to the service(s) offered by registries and registrars to provide access to (potentially a subset of) the Whois Data.
-ICANN Accredited gTLD registries and registrars are required by contracts to provide the Whois Services via both port 43 and over the web interface.
+ICANN Accredited gTLD registries and registrars are required by contracts to provide the Whois Services via both port 43 and through a web interface.

 The terminology used in this document differs slightly from the SAC 051 terminology.
 Our rationale for deviation from SAC 051 terminology is because the WHOIS requirement survey and the subsequent efforts precede SAC 051, and change the terminology would lead to confusion.